Is Cannabis Legal in Louisiana?

 On Aug.
 1, 2019, the Louisiana Department of Agriculture and Forestry (LDAF) announced that the first batch of cannabis medicine was tested and approved for immediate shipment to permitted Louisiana pharmacies.
 Patients purchased medical marijuana for the first time in Louisiana on August 6, 2019.

-All forms of cannabis are considered illegal in Louisiana.
-Democratic Gov. John Bel Edwards in 2016 signed Senate Bill 271, a bill that at the time made Louisiana the first state in the Southeastern U.S. to create a comprehensive medical cannabis program, but the state has delayed implementation several times due to legislative changes, supply availability, and a lack of testing laboratories.
-The new law replaced language in the medical marijuana law that stated that physicians must “prescribe” medical marijuana to patients, which was impossible because it is considered as a Schedule I drug under federal law.
+In 2016, Democratic Gov. John Bel Edwards signed SB 271, which at the time made Louisiana the first state in the Southeastern United States to create a comprehensive medical cannabis program.
+However, the state had delayed implementation several times because of legislative changes, supply availability, and a lack of testing laboratories.
+The bill replaced language in the medical marijuana law that stated that physicians must “prescribe” medical marijuana to patients, which was impossible because marijuana is considered as a Schedule 1 drug under federal law.
 Physicians can only recommend cannabis to a patient.

 to Be to Consume?

 Louisiana patients can purchase medical marijuana products from one of nine permitted pharmacies, which are distributed into regions throughout the state and licensed by the Louisiana Pharmacy Board.
 Recommended doses and purchased amounts of cannabis are recorded and monitored in the Louisiana Medical Marijuana Tracking System.

 Typically, a recommending physician will send the order and cannabis type to the closest pharmacy, who will in turn inform patients when their medicine is ready for pickup.
 Patients may purchase up to a 30-day supply of cannabis.
 Medical marijuana is not covered by insurance and is exempted from Louisiana sales tax.